Families of Clients

 Therapeutic Leave Requests

 Clients become eligible for a therapeutic leave (TL) approximately 45 days after they begin treatment.
-The client must submit a leave request to their house manager for community approval, as well as staff approval.
-Family members are also required to prepare for a TL by attending two Al-Anon meetings and having a family counseling session (which will include the client) with their assigned family therapist.
-(Out-of-town families can arrange their session by phone.)
+The client must submit a leave request to their residential manager for community approval, as well as receive approval from staff.
+Family members are also required to prepare for a TL by attending two Al-Anon meetings and completing a family counseling session (which will include the client) with a family therapist.
+(Out-of-town families can schedule their session virtually.)
 Family members are advised against making concrete plans until the request has been approved.
 If staff denies a therapeutic leave request, it does not necessarily mean the client is not making progress; instead, leave requests can be denied for a variety of reasons, including an insufficient plan or family instability.
-The family counselor is available to discuss an upcoming leave and debrief after the visit.
+Family counselors are available to discuss an upcoming leave and debrief after the visit.

 Client Information

-If you have questions or would like to inquire about the wellbeing of a client, please contact the family counselor for information and support.
+If you have questions or would like to inquire about the wellbeing of a client, please contact our Family Program for information.
 However, keep in mind that a release of information, signed by the client, must be on file in order for us to even acknowledge that the client is in treatment at MARR.
 This is implemented for the client’s protection and is required by law.
-We try to limit releases to immediate family members, so please advise friends and extended family that you will update them and there is no need for them to contact the Center.
+We try to limit releases to immediate family members, so please advise friends and extended family that you will update them and there is no need for them to contact the facility.

-Our family workshop is an intensive, three-day-long process designed to provide education, support and therapy to adults and adolescents age 14 and older.
+Family Week is an intensive, three-day process designed to provide education, support and therapy to adults and adolescents (age 14 and older).
 MARR believes those who have been in relationships with addicted individuals experience their own struggles and pain.
 If the family is to survive and grow, it is critical that the individual members begin their own recovery process.

 Goals of Family Recovery